brylie/degrees-of-open/outwardly-open/open-source.md

 ### Certified licenses

 The Open Source initiative and Free Software Foundation maintain lists of common, certified licenses.
-It is advisable to simply adopt an existing license from either or both of the [OSI Approved](https://opensource.org/licenses) or [FSF certified](https://www.gnu.org/licenses/license-list.html) licenses lists.
+It is advisable to simply adopt an existing license from either or both of the [OSI Approved](https://opensource.org/licenses) or [FSF certified](https://www.gnu.org/licenses/license-list.html) licenses lists, such as:

+* MIT,
+* BSD,
-  * MIT, BSD, MPL, Apache, etc
+* MPL,
+* Apache

-* Strong copyleft license
+### Strong copyleft license
+Among the OSI and FSF approved licenses, a few offer stronger protections.
+These licenses, while sometimes controvertial are intended to preserve access to source code for people, in a similar way to how public parks and natural lands are preserved for the common good.
+These licenses include:
+* GNU GPL
-  * E.g. GPL/AGPL
+* GNU AGPL

 ## Features